nethesis/fpp/README.md

 ## Logging

-Each requess is logged to standard error in CSV format to ease future data analisys.
+Each request is logged to standard error in CSV format to ease future data analysis.
 The standard error is redirect to syslog using systemd unit.

 Each line can have 2 different formats.